iZekCode/Tada/README.md

 ### Services (`./services/`)

-- **`geminiService.ts`**: The engine of the application, responsible for all communication with the Google Gemini API (generating code, questions, classifications, and cleaning suggestions).
+- **`groqService.ts`**: The engine of the application, responsible for all communication with the Groq API (generating code, questions, classifications, and cleaning suggestions).
 - **`executionService.ts`**: Executes the untrusted JavaScript code received from the Gemini API in a sandboxed environment with a timeout.
 - **`profilingService.ts`**: Performs client-side data analysis to generate the initial data profile.